Maha means great.

 Sometimes, people say the Bhagavad-gita appeared in India only, and do not recognize its universality, but that is like saying the sun, which first rose in the East is an Indian sun and not for the rest of the world.

-Because the previous translations were insufficient, there was a lack of understanding of the unique subject matter, and the commentaries remained dependent upon the speculations of the authors.
+Because the previous translations were insufficient, there was a lack of understanding of the unique subject matter, and the commentaries remained dependent upon the speculations of the various commentators.
 However, Srila Prabhupada came in a line of authorized translators and practitioners traced back to 3,000 BC, when written Sanskirt first appeared.
 Before then, the knowledge contained therein was called sruti or transmission by hearing, or sound vibration.

 Srila Prabhupada explained the verses with his purports.
-He often spent an hour to find the best English word to express a particular meaning, which also expressed his knowledge, realized from his personal practice since boyhood, over sixty years.
+He often spent an hour just to find the best English word to express a particular meaning, which also expressed his knowledge, realized from his personal practice since boyhood, for over sixty years.
 He once remarked about the growing popularity of his translation, Bhagavad-gita As It Is, “My purports are liked by people because it is presented as practical experience.”

-Srila Prabhupada’s books are the basis of an existential method for anyone to understand the purpose and meaning of life for themselves, without compromising with people's anxieties of daily life, and without capitulating to the “powers-that-be,” in a world increasingly demonstrating man’s inhumanity to man---i.e.. engineered coups, deliberate environmental contamination, conflicting morals and degradation, misleading propaganda, political corruption, expanding wars, spiraling costs of living, misspent taxes and government 'bail-outs,' etc., etc.
+Srila Prabhupada’s books are the basis of an existential method for anyone to understand the purpose and meaning of life for themselves, without compromising with the anxieties of daily life, and without capitulating to the “powers-that-be,” in a world increasingly demonstrating man’s inhumanity to man--- engineered coups, deliberate environmental contamination, conflicting morals and degradation, misleading propaganda, political corruption, expanding wars, spiraling costs of living, misspent taxes and government 'bail-outs,' etc., etc.

-The Mahamantra stimulates the intelligence to focus upon the unique analysis of the Gita, which distinguishes between two familiar existential energies, which are experienced by everyone as inferior energy (material), and superior energy (spiritual).
+The Maha-mantra stimulates the intelligence to focus upon the unique analysis of the Gita, which distinguishes between two familiar existential energies, which are experienced by everyone as inferior energy (material), and superior energy (spiritual).
 On the highest level, both energies are spiritual because the original source is the same, but their manifest qualities are different.

 Srila Prabhupada gives a practical explanation in his Introduction to the Gita, by differentiating, as does the Gita itself, between inferior spiritual energy and superior spiritual energy, as the difference between matter and spirit.
 Further, the inferior spiritual energy, or matter, is divided into gross and subtle, as in the physical body and the invisible mind, intelligence and ego, respectively.

 False ego means to identify 'myself' with something that 'I' am not, like the body.
 I am not the body.
 No one says 'I body'; everyone says 'my body'.
 The contemplation that I am not this body is all that is required for the initial step in self-realization.
 I am the seer, the knower, the observer of my own body and what is outside my body.
-Meanwhile, 'I' am still very little aware of what is going on inside 'my' body, made of inferior energy, or matter.
+Meanwhile, 'I' am still very little aware of what is going on inside 'my' body, which is made of inferior energy, or matter.

 According to the ancient Indian sage, Kapiladeva: 'Intelligence is higher than the mind and instantly ascertains whatever comes into view.
 It has the discriminating power to understand objects, and helps the mind and senses to make choices.
 Doubt, misapprehension, correct apprehension, memory and sleep, determined by their different functions, are said to be the distinct characteristics of intelligence.
 A sign of intelligence is doubt.
 Blind acceptance is not evidence of intelligence.
 However, doubtfulness is not very favorable when applied to a bona fide source of information.'